scytheStudio/SCodes/README.md

 This project is Qt & Qml wrapper for [ZXing-C++ Library](https://github.com/nu-book/zxing-cpp) that is used for decoding and generating 1D and 2D barcodes.
 This particular C++ ZXing port is one of the most recent C++ versions of popular ZXing library using modern compilers.

-The goal of this project was to create convenient filter allowing to process video frame from phone camera.
 Thanks to SCodes you can start scanning barcodes in few steps.
-We used Qt 5.15 to built both wrapper and example application, but it's compatible with older Qt versions as well.
+We used Qt 5.15 and also Qt 6.3 to built both wrapper and example applications, but it's compatible with older Qt versions as well.
 Feel free to read ["How to scan barcodes in Qt Qml application" blog post](https://scythe-studio.com/blog/how-to-scan-barcodes-in-qt-qml-application) if you are interested in the details behind scanning mechanism.
 This blog post contains step by step tutorial on how to do that.

 SCodes supports generating barcodes as well.
 It is covered in ["How to generate barcode in Qt Qml" application blog post](https://scythe-studio.com/en/blog/how-to-generate-barcode-in-qt-qml-application).